Zeagl3/Skybax/README.md

   Skybax uses the OSA/OSex/OStim framework.
   If you want to have a "clean" playthrough without random sex, you can disable the "OStim - ONights - NPC Sex Lives" mod.
   NPC's won't have sex then, so you have full control over the NSFW stuff.

+  ### Performance Mode

+  If you are having lots of FPS drops, you can try to enable Performance Mode.
+  This can be done by disabling the following mods:
+  - 05 - GRAPHICS --&gt; DynDOLOD Resources SE
+  - 35 - GENERATED FILES --&gt; TexGen Output
+  - 35 - GENERATED FILES --&gt; DynDOLOD Output

+  And then enable these mods:
+  - 05 - GRAPHICS --&gt; DynDOLOD Resources SE - Performance Mode
+  - 35 - GENERATED FILES --&gt; TexGen Output Performance Mode
+  - 35 - GENERATED FILES --&gt; DynDOLOD Output Performance Mode

   ## Creating your Character